Author Interview with Elizabeth S. Tyree

 3. Why do you write for this particular age group?

 I write for these age groups because they are my heart.
 I have my teaching certification for elementary and middle school with English/Language Arts, Music, and Science being my main love.
-I also write for these age groups because otherwise people give you funny looks when you list books rated for 0-16 year olds as your favorites.
+I also write for these age groups because otherwise, people give you funny looks when you list books rated for 0-16 year-olds as your favorites.
 (One of my all time favorites books Is Carl’s Afternoon in the Park by Alexandra Day.
-The pictures are gorgeous and tell a wonderful story, helped by only 2 or 3 lines on the first page and then again on the last).
+The pictures are gorgeous and tell a wonderful story, helped by only two or three lines on the first page and then again on the last).